How to watch the Ubisoft Forward livestream

-Ubisoft is holding the second of its Ubisoft Forward showcases in just a few hours, which promises to be filled to the brim with new game announcements and updates on previously confirmed titles.
+Ubisoft is holding the second of its Ubisoft Forward showcases in less than an hour, which promises to be filled to the brim with new game announcements and updates on previously confirmed titles.

 The last Ubisoft Forward took place in July and seen the publisher giving us a closer look at Assassin's Creed Valhalla and Watch Dogs: Legion, as well as officially unveiling the - not so secret - Far Cry 6.